Marian Jazmik: Breaking the Rules

 In fact, the unexpected is essential to Marian’s process, “The way that I work, I don’t use a sketchbook.
 I can’t predict what the end product is going to be, so I never, I never use a sketchbook.
 My work literally evolves.”

 The fabric or the form?

 Marian incorporates photography into much of her work which begs the question; what comes first, the fabric or the form?
-Marian says both answers are true, “Sometimes I come across a fabric and I may just play with that fabric by heat-treating it or, dyeing it and then as a result of that little experiment, it may trigger an image of a photograph that I’ve taken, so then I may readdress that photograph, and the work may develop that way.
-Sometimes it’s the photograph, and then I start to search around, to think and to experiment with how I could interpret that photograph.
+Marian says both answers are true, “Sometimes I come across a fabric, and I may just play with that fabric by heat-treating it or dyeing it and then as a result of that little experiment, it may trigger an image of a photograph that I’ve taken, so then I may readdress that photograph, and the work may develop that way.
+Sometimes it’s the photograph, and then I start to search, think, and experiment with how I could interpret that photograph.
 Then I would look not just at one fabric, but I tend to combine lots of fabrics and then either dye them prior to combining them or I may then tear them apart and combine them with other fabrics.”

 Everything you need

 Marian loves to create beauty from the ordinary and the mundane, and she encourages aspiring artists to do the same.
 For example, she frequents scrap shops in her native England, “The scrap shop sells products from manufacturing that would otherwise go to the landfill, and I picked up a huge reel of monofilament fibre, which is like a fishing line.
 It’s just looking around and seeing what you’ve got in the home or what could work.”